dialoguemd/covid-19/src/regions/ca/info/ca-ns/reporting.md

 ## Nova Scotia: If you think you might have been exposed to COVID-19

+You should also call 811 for assessment if you think you've been exposed to COVID-19 or have any other symptoms that concern you.

+If the assessment determines that you need a test, Nova Scotia Health Authority or IWK Health Centre will call you within 1 to 2 days to book the testing appointment.

 Testing

 Nova Scotia Health Authority has established COVID-19 assessment centres.
-If you need in-person assessment, 811 will refer you to a centre (don't go to a COVID-19 assessment centre unless 811 referred you).
+If you need a test, Nova Scotia Health Authority or IWK Health Centre will call you to book an appointment (don't go to a COVID-19 assessment centre unless you're referred).

+If you’re referred for COVID-19 testing you need to self-isolate right away.
+People you live with don’t need to self-isolate unless they become unwell, have been told by Public Health that they need to self-isolate or are required to self-isolate for other reasons.
+They need to monitor their symptoms closely and self-isolate if they start to feel sick.

+If your child is referred for COVID-19 testing they need to self-isolate right away.
+Other people in the home (including if they’re caring for the child) don’t need to self-isolate unless they become unwell, have been told by Public Health that they need to self-isolate or are required to self-isolate for other reasons.
+They need to monitor their symptoms closely and self-isolate if they start to feel sick.

 After testing, you’re legally required to self-isolate for 14 days if you: